Fes Fes-meknes, Morocco Travel Guide

 These are the must-see sites that define Fes's character and history.

-Fes's iconic landmarks narrate the city's rich the historical and cultural evolution.
-From grand gates to ancient learning centers, each site an unique window into its past.
+Fes's iconic landmarks narrate the city's rich history and cultural evolution.
+From grand gates to ancient learning centers, every location an unique window into its past.

 Check local listings for specific schedules of events during your stay.

 Jardin Jnan Sbil: A large, historic public garden.
-Recently renovated in Andalusian style, it possesses a peaceful escape from the medina's bustle.
+Recently renovated in Andalusian style, it has a peaceful escape from the medina's bustle.
 Bab Bou Jeloud Garden a smaller, pleasant garden.

 Borj Nord and Borj Sud: Hilltop fortresses panoramic views of the entire Fes medina.
 Beautiful at sunrise or sunset.
 Merinid Tombs also a good vantage point.